skyfloogle/gm8x_fix/README.md

 ## The DirectPlay patch
 GameMaker games use DirectPlay for networking, but loading the DirectPlay DLL on newer versions of Windows brings up a prompt because DirectPlay is deprecated.
-In fact, on newer versions of Windows, it just doesn't work at all.<br/>
+In fact, on newer versions of Windows, it just doesn't work at all, and does nothing other than drastically extend startup times.<br/>
 The patch replaces the attempt to load DirectPlay with an attempt to load literally nothing.
 This somehow doesn't break anything unless you're using the networking functions.